 Soulja Boy Was Right

-Back in 2012, a little documentary called Indie Game: The Movie was released.
+Back in 2012, a little documentary called Indie Game: The Movie got released.
 It followed the tortured geniuses behind Super Meat Boy, Fez, and Braid, and basically served as a love letter to the act of independent game development.
-You can watch it on Steam if you want to relive the era when releasing a 2D platformer meant you were a visionary, not just a guy with Unity and two weeks off work.
+You can watch it on Steam if you want to relive the era when releasing a 2D platformer meant you were some kind of a visionary, not just a guy with Unity and two weeks off work.

 I was just 14 when the movie came out, and I believe I didn't watch it until about a year later.
 By that point I had already been using GameMaker for years, making my own original (and really shitty) games.
 A lot of people think I started game development with fangames, and sure, I did make plenty of those between 2010 and 2020, but before that I was actually making more original stuff!
 You know, stuff inspired by what you'd see in the old Yoyo Games Sandbox.